 Notice, how I never said I hate the gym.
 It took me years to discover this.
 I actually don’t mind being at the gym at all, I just hate ‘going’ to the gym.
 It’s not that I don’t want to get healthier, I just really hate the gym prep, to and fro, and dread the drive.
 Mind you, it’s not that far, and there are slightly closer ones, but my gym happens to be incredibly cheap.
 Those are my mental obstacles.
 My head’s saying if I can’t work out past the 5 months and for a whole year straight, then I may as well not try at all.
 But really that’s just an excuse.

 So I’m trying to eliminate the obstacles that are preventing me from getting to the gym.
-I’ve tried working out at home, but now especially with kids, it’s nearly impossible, and there’s too many distractions.
+I’ve tried working out at home, but now especially with kids, it’s nearly impossible, and there are too many distractions.
 The thing I liked about being at the gym, is you’re at a place where you have no other choice other than to work out (well, others may have other ideas – yes, you, lady, walking 1 mph for 20 minutes on the treadmill next to me while reading a book!).

 Now, if I had a friend close by, to go to the gym with, it may be a whole lot easier.
-I figure I can cut out at least the drive by carpooling.
+I figure I can cut out at least the drive-by carpooling.
 Problem is, most of my friends now live, at the very least, half an hour away, which would add significant time to my trip.
 And I used to go to the gym together with my wife before, but with two small kids now, one of us has to watch the kids.
 Now, the other option is just to throw on a pair of running shoes and run and/or hop on my bike and ride.
 And that might very well be my ticket!

 What’s stopping you?

-Finding the underlying problems as to why you’re avoiding opening those bills, squandering your money in debts or keeping you from reaching your financial goals is essential, if you want to get out of those bad habits.
+Finding the underlying problems as to why you’re avoiding opening those bills, squandering your money in debts or keeping you from reaching your financial goals is essential if you want to get out of those bad habits.

 Feel like you’re living paycheck-to-paycheck?
 Ask yourself why?
 Are you in a low-paying job?
 What can you do today, to improve your skills or situation?
 Have you sought out other jobs?
 Are you spending more than you earn?
 You’ll never really know until you draft up a budget.
 “But I don’t like budgets”, you say, “they’re too hard”.
-Well try this: tally up all your income (after taxes) and look at all your accounts and run a quick tally of all your expenses for the month.
+Well, try this: tally up all your income (after taxes) and look at all your accounts and run a quick tally of all your expenses for the month.
 Yes, congratulations, you’ve just created a budget!

 Can’t save?
-Well what did your budget tell you?
+Well, what did your budget tell you?
 Were you over?
 If not, then you definitely have room for savings.
 If so, what are the big numbers in your account that stand out?
 Is there anything you can do today to change that?
-Are you paying too much for bank fees, or insurance that you can fix with a 5 minute phone call?
+Are you paying too much for bank fees or insurance that you can fix with a 5-minute phone call?